The most popular islands to visit after Milos include Kimolos, Folegandros, Sifnos and Santorini. This guide shows how to take the ferries from Milos.

 Check out Ferryhopper for Greek ferry tickets and up to date timetables.

-Note: Some ferries are faster than others, with SeaJets normally offering faster crossings when available.
+Note: Some ferries in Greece are faster than others, with SeaJets normally offering faster crossings when available.
 You can generally expect faster ferries to have more expensive tickets prices.

 Milos Island Hopping Tips